Bloxwich: Town centre and surroundings

 Bloxwich town centre is mostly made up of Victorian and Edwardian buildings and leafy parks and gardens, which maintain its origins as a Staffordshire town.
 Good built examples are Bloxwich Hospital, Bloxwich Hall, All Saints' Church and several private houses in Station Street, Stafford Road, Wolverhampton Street and Sandbank.
 Places of worship include the twin-towered St Peter's Roman Catholic Church, built in 1869.

 A 2013 report from the Townscape Heritage Research Unit at Oxford Brookes University states that, as a result of economic decline "the architectural quality of Bloxwich has been steadily eroded, with a high proportion of upper floor disuse and deteriorating/lost architectural detail, poor shop fronts and inappropriate advertising".

 From the Georgian period to the 1960s, Bloxwich had more public houses than any other town in the Metropolitan Borough of Walsall, though these have begun to disappear.

 Beyond Bloxwich Golf Club, Yieldfields Hall, to the north of the town on the A34 marks the northernmost edge of Bloxwich, Walsall and the West Midlands, currently in the border with Staffordshire.

 The town incorporates a number of areas that were previously separate hamlets, such as Little Bloxwich and Wallington Heath.
+The pool at Wallington Heath besides the A34, Stafford Road dates back to the 1870s and was a watering place for horses.

-It also has some council housing such as the Lower Farm and Turnberry estates.
+Council-built housing includes the Lower Farm and Turnberry estates.